Settlers in their Sunday Best, Archives of Ontario

 This primary source packet includes letters written on behalf of fugitives in Vermont as well as a Canadian census record and photograph to provide students with the understanding that many eventually built new lives in the North.

 The Underground Railroad was active in Vermont, sheltering people who escaped from slavery and helping many of them relocate to Canada.
 But there are many myths about it and it is important for students to distinguish the reality from the myths.
 Vermont was far away from Southern slaveowners and fugitives were safer from pursuit and harm.
-Letters from Rokeby Museum, the best-documented Underground Railroad site in Vermont, and others reveal that escaped slaves lived and worked in the open.
+Letters from Rokeby Museum, the best-documented Underground Railroad site in Vermont, and others reveal that enslaved people who had escaped lived and worked in the open.
 Many Vermonters, including women from Norwich, provided material assistance like money and clothing to these refugees.
-It is also important for students to understand that escaped slaves acted with agency to free themselves, and most eventually made new lives for themselves in the North or in Canada.
+It is also important for students to understand that enslaved people who had escaped acted with agency to free themselves, and most eventually made new lives for themselves in the North or in Canada.

 - Enslaved people were human beings with inspirations, dreams, fears, and families.
 They resisted their enslavement in small and large ways